The Literal Sale, Literally

 Being literal is a good way to go.

 Other industries also apply the concept of being literal.
-While I realize this is a very forced segue, check out this "literal" video clip that has nothing to do with real estate.
-Nevertheless, I smile every time I watch it!
-A shout out and thanks to Christopher for sending it to me!
+While I realize this is a very forced segue, check out this “literal” Total Eclipse Of The Heart Video Clip that has nothing to do with real estate.
+Nevertheless, it's an absolute hoot and will make your day.

 *Pics are not of actual properties.